How to Introduce Your Child to 1 Million Words Before Kindergarten

 Five readings a day may seem like a lofty goal, but you can start by adding just one book to your daily routine.
 Build your home library with a variety of books that both you and your child enjoy — and engage with extra-textual conversations after reading.

-Find more expert-approved kindergarten books, tips, and resources at our guide to getting ready for kindergarten, including a list of BOB books as well as recommended reading for kindergarten
+Find more expert-approved kindergarten books, tips, and resources at our guide to getting ready for kindergarten, as well as recommended reading for kindergarten

 Shop popular books beloved by families below!
 You can find all books and activities at The Scholastic Store.